derekxkwan/pdkvabs/README.md

 - dklt~ - less than
 - dkne~ - not equal to
 - dknum~ - signal to float
+- dkrandom~ - abstraction simulating the output of the Max/MSP rand~ object.
 - dkrange~ - range mapping (audio rate)

 ## MATH (CONTROL)